- Credits: 19 (45 required for admission)

 - Level: Undergraduate

-The Facility Management combines design and building operations with construction management and business skills.
-You'll gain essential skills in:
+The field of facility management combines design and building operations with construction management and business skills.
+In this program, you'll gain essential skills in:

 - estimating documents;

 - scheduling contracts;

 - planning project execution;